 The Master of Science in Counseling Psychology from Avila University is a 60-credit hours degree program designed to provide specialized education in the field of counseling psychology.
-The program is designed to help graduates career development to meet the educational criteria required for licensed mental health counselors in Kansas and Missouri.
+The program is designed to help graduates meet the educational criteria required for licensed mental health counselors in Kansas and Missouri.

 The Avila University Psychology department is committed to the scientist-practitioner model to train masters-level counseling psychologists for the delivery of mental health services in a variety of settings, such as private practice, mental health clinics, counseling centers, and human service agencies.
-Students who earn a masters degree in counseling psychology will be able to assist persons experiencing social, behavioral, and personal mental health problems through a variety of approaches and learned techniques.
+Students who earn a masters degree in counseling psychology will be able to assist people experiencing social, behavioral, and personal mental health problems through a variety of approaches and learned techniques.